bjlkeng/bjlkeng.github.io/source/posts/residual-networks.rst

   Figure 2: Two Types of Convolutional ResNet building blocks (source: [1])

-Once you have these building blocks, all you do it just stack them sequentially!
+Once you have these building blocks, all you do is just stack them sequentially!
 You can stack dozens of them without much problems in training.
 There are also a few additional details when building a full ResNet implementation.
 The one I will mention is that every few blocks, you'll want to scale down (or up in the case of a decoder) the image dimension.
-Here you just use a stride=1 on the first convolutional layer, and add an additional convolutional layer with stride=2 in the shortcut connection.
-Take a look at the implementation I used (which is from Keras) and it should make more sense.
+Take a look at the implementation I used (which is originally from Keras) and it should make more sense.

 |h2| Experiments |h2e|